tiagopog/iugu-elixir/README.md

 # Iugu

-Elixir library for working with the [Iugu REST API](https://dev.iugu.com/v1.0).
+Elixir client library to work with the [Iugu's REST API](https://dev.iugu.com/v1.0).

-Since the lib is still in its early days one may find some missing endpoints, so please check the [Endpoint Coverage](#endpoint-coverage) section for more details.
+Since the lib is still in its early days one may find some missing endpoints, so please check the [Endpoint Coverage](https://github.com/b2beauty/iugu-elixir/wiki/Endpoint-Coverage) wiki page for more details.

 ## Installation